Nabeel-Rizwan/Automatic-GIF-Generation-using-YT-Video/README.md

-- This is the flask Python Website Program for converting of Youtube Videos to GIFS with corresponding captions.
+- This is the flask Python Website Program for converting of Youtube Videos to GIFS with caption according to the video transcripts.
 - Make sure python3 is installed in the system
-- Requirements.txt file includes all dependencies which need to be downloaded to run the Website.
+- Requirements.txt file includes all dependencies which need to be downloaded to run the Website Program.
 - Navigate to the directory through terminal and run command "python3 app.py".
 - This website is created using Flask.